njlg/perl-rethinkdb/README.md

 ## Notes

-* This version is compatible with RethinkDB 2.1.3
+* This version is compatible with RethinkDB 2.3.4
+ * No authentication support yet
 * This is still in beta stage
 * For examples see the tests in `t/*.t` or see the documentation (link above)